-No two eyes are exactly the same, so our first task is to make sure we understand the finest details of your eyes.
+No two eyes are the same, so our first task is to make sure we understand the finest details of your eyes.
 A crucial part of this process is using the best technology available to us.

 Some Laser Eye Surgery clinics still work with relatively basic and generic measurements, such as your lens prescription and wavefront measurements.
 We don’t believe this is a good enough basis from which to provide you with world-class Laser Eye Surgery.
-Instead, based on years of pioneering ophthalmic research and our thoroughly comprehensive screening process, we create individual eye treatment plans tailored precisely to each of your very unique eyes.Are you suitable?
-Arrange call back
+Instead, based on years of pioneering ophthalmic research and our thoroughly comprehensive screening process, we create individual eye treatment plans tailored precisely to each of your very unique eyes.

 Our laser eye surgeons don’t just train with specialist technology–they help design it.

-London Vision Clinic are the proud owners of one of the world’s only Artemis™ scanners.
-The Artemis™—developed as a result of ophthalmic research by Professor Dan Reinstein and a select team of LASIK experts— is the most accurate corneal scanner in the world.
-It’s deployment has greatly enhanced patient safety and refractive outcomes across the Laser Eye Surgery industry.
+London Vision Clinic are the proud owners of one of the world’s only Artemis Insight 100™ scanners.
+Professor Reinstein invented the Artemis Insight 100™ and since 2016, available worldwide — is the most accurate corneal scanner in the world.
+Its use has greatly enhanced patient safety and refractive outcomes across the Laser Eye Surgery industry.

 Carl Zeiss Meditec MEL 90 Excimer laser

 The Zeiss MEL 90 Excimer laser offers incredibly accurate, auto-stabilised calibrated laser energy delivery.
 Zeiss was the first laser manufacturer to produce closed-loop energy stabilisation–the patented energy stabilisation method used by the MEL 90.

 This gives it the fastest response time of any laser, without the need for frequent user calibration.